Dabrogost/Chroma-Ad-Blocker/docs/PRIVACY_POLICY.md

 - **`storage` and `unlimitedStorage`**: Save settings, whitelists, proxy configuration, subscription metadata, cached rules, statistics, and request-log data locally.
 - **`tabs`**: Reads the active tab URL for whitelist controls and opens extension pages or links from the popup/settings UI.
 - **`alarms`**: Schedules recurring subscription refresh checks in the MV3 service worker.
 - **`userScripts`**: Registers subscription scriptlets in the page context using Chrome's native userScripts API.
+In Chrome 138 and newer, this API also requires the user to enable Chrome's per-extension **Allow User Scripts** toggle.
 - **`scripting`**: Supports supplemental extension-controlled script registration, including fingerprint-randomization logic when enabled.
 - **`proxy`**: Applies browser-level PAC scripts for split-tunnel and global fallback proxy routing.
 - **`webRequest` and `webRequestAuthProvider`**: Responds to proxy authentication challenges when an HTTP/HTTPS proxy requires credentials.